aws-solutions/qnabot-on-aws/workshops/Connect/README.md

 You can configure a feature called [Barge In for Amazon Lex](https://docs.aws.amazon.com/connect/latest/adminguide/get-customer-input.html#get-customer-input-bargein) within Amazon Connect.
 This allows users to interrupt a prompt with their response, which is useful for longer menus where users want to provide an input before the entire message plays.
 In the example contact flow, this feature is enabled for you by setting a session attribute in the Get customer input block.

-This feature, combined with the &#39;next prompt&#39; construct, allows you to write longer form responses to questions that let users ask their next question without waiting.
+This feature, combined with the new CONNECT\_ENABLE\_VOICE\_RESPONSE\_INTERRUPT setting in QnABot 4.3+, allows you to write longer form responses to questions that let users ask their next question without waiting.
+By setting this option to true, QnABot automatically passes the text after the first sentence into the connect\_nextPrompt session attribute along with the default or assigned next prompt.
+This forces the text to be played at the next invocation of the bot where a caller can interrupt the playback as soon as their question is answered or they have another question.
+This allows content designers to simplify how they write longer responses (while still enabling barge-in) without having to explicitly set the next prompt within the question.
 For example:

 ![](images/5_barge.png)